Are you planning a road trip through Romania? Here’s a 5-day Romania road trip itinerary and all you need to know (Banat and Transylvania).

-Luckily, we found a fast food in Turda.
-We got some to-go falafel wraps and chips (ORIENT KEBAB TURDA is the place, in case you are on a tiny budget as we always are).
+Luckily, we found fast food in Turda.
+We got some to-go falafel wraps and chips (ORIENT KEBAB TURDA is the place, in case you are on a tiny budget).

 Otherwise, I’m pretty sure that Potaissa Hotel and restaurant will please any fancy taste.
 I’m under the impression that this hotel has the same management as the salt mine.

 4.30 pm: Mormantul lui Mihai Viteazul (the grave of Michael the Brave)